DHTMLX/docs-spreadsheet/docs/loading_data.md

 ---
-sidebar_label: Data Loading and Export
+sidebar_label: Data loading and export
 title: JavaScript Spreadsheet - Data Loading and Export
 description: changetext
 ---

-# Data Loading and Export
+# Data loading and export

-You can populate dhtmlxSpreadSheet with a ready dataset that may include the data itself and styling for cells.
+You can populate DHTMLX Spreadsheet with a ready dataset that may include the data itself and styling for cells.
 The component supports two ways of data loading:

 - load from an external file
 - load from a local source

-The component also supports [export of data into an Excel file](#exportingdata).
+The component also supports [export of data into an Excel file](#exporting-data).

 ## Preparing data

-dhtmlxSpreadSheet expects data in the JSON format.
+DHTMLX Spreadsheet expects data in the JSON format.
 It is an array with data objects each of which has two properties:

 - **cell** - (*string*) the id of a cell that is formed as "id of the column + id of the row", e.g. A1
 - **value** - (*string,number*) the value of a cell